kurtosis-tech/kurtosis/docs/docs/cli-reference/index.md

 ```

 ### Global Flags
-Kurtosis cli supports two global flags - `help` and `cli-log-level`.
-These flags can be used with any kurtosis cli commands.
+Kurtosis CLI supports two global flags - `help` and `cli-log-level`.
+These flags can be used with any Kurtosis CLI commands.

 #### -h or --help
 This flag prints the helptext for all commands and subcommands.
 You can use this at any time to see information on the command you're trying to run.
 For example: